 The potential disposal area construction permit applicant is responsible for retaining a qualified groundwater scientist to provide the GSP with a complete and accurate evaluation of the geologic and hydrologic conditions of the proposed solid-waste disposal area.
 All geologic and geohydrologic work must be completed under the direction of a geologist registered in the State of Missouri per RSMo 256.450 through 256.483 and the rules promulgated pursuant thereto.
 A consultant who subcontracts the drilling of piezometers or monitoring wells must hold a restricted or a nonrestricted monitoring well installation contractor's permit.
-Drilling must be done by a driller holding a nonrestricted monitoring well installation contractor's permit and appropriate permit numbers must be prominently displayed on all drill rigs used for site characterization, as required by 10 CSR 23 Chapters 1,2 and 4.
-The detailed site investigation is intended to provide the GSP with sufficient geohydrologic data to determine if the site is suitable for the development of a solid waste disposal area.
+Drilling must be done by a driller holding a nonrestricted monitoring well installation contractor's permit and appropriate permit numbers must be prominently displayed on all drill rigs used for site characterization, as required by 10 CSR 23 Chapters 1, 2 and 4.

-The minimum elements of a detailed site investigation are partially dependent on site-specific geologic conditions.
-As a result of data gathered during the preliminary or detailed site investigation, the GSP may require additional investigations to adequately define the geology and hydrology of the site.
-The GSP may require less detailed investigation based upon site geohydrologic conditions.
+The minimum standards for a detailed site investigation are partially dependent on site-specific geologic conditions.
+As a result of data gathered during the detailed site investigation, the GSP may require additional investigations to adequately define the geology and hydrology of the site.

 Geophysical methods may be used to help characterize the site; however borings or pits must be located and drilled to verify the results of the geophysical survey(s).
-Where geologic structures or solution features are present or suspected, additional borings or pits will be required to adequately define the extent and distribution of these features across the site, and to determine the relationships between these features and hydrostratigraphic units.
+Where geologic structures or solution features which negatively impact groundwater monitoring or the structural integrity of a disposal area are present or suspected, additional borings or pits will be required to adequately define the extent and distribution of these features across the site, and to determine the relationships between these features and geologic units.

 Sinkholes, solution-enlarged fractures and caves may have very small, near-surface expressions that a boring program would not be expected to detect.
-Sites will be rejected during preliminary or detailed site investigations where the site is characterized by karst terrane features which may affect the structural integrity or effective monitoring of the site.
+Sites will routinely be rejected during preliminary site investigations where the site is characterized by solution features which may negatively impact groundwater monitoring or the structural integrity of a disposal area.